 423 Central Avenue NW,

-The KiMo Theater was beautifully restored in September, 2000 and is now a prime venue for concerts, civic events, and the performing arts.
-The theater’s resurgence represents the city’s recent upturn with new development and stores popping up throughout downtown.
+The KiMo Theatre was beautifully restored in September, 2000 and is now a prime venue for concerts, civic events, and the performing arts.
+The theatre’s resurgence represents the city’s recent upturn with new development and stores popping up throughout downtown.

-As the focal point of the burgeoning arts community, the KiMo Theater is a proud reminder of the past and a symbol of the city’s future.
+As the focal point of the burgeoning arts community, the KiMo Theatre is a proud reminder of the past and a symbol of the city’s future.

 Just login to your account and subscribe to this theater.